 “I am of the view that (the company), by way of failing to deal with any of the conduct complained of in a contemporaneous manner, failed in its obligation to allow the [workers] an opportunity to understand and change their behaviour, which added to the procedural deficiencies in these dismissals.”

 The Deputy President said one of the workers had an unblemished employment history, and while the other’s was not without incident, the last formal matter was eight years ago and not significant when applying “the standard of men not angels”.

-"Given their 18 years' service… ages at the time of dismissal [one was 50 years old, the other 57], family dependent responsibilities, the denial of procedural fairness in effecting the dismissals, my findings on the condonation… and lack of managing the behaviour, I am satisfied the conduct did not justify summary dismissal."
+“Given their 18 years’ service… ages at the time of dismissal, family dependent responsibilities, the denial of procedural fairness in effecting the dismissals, my findings on the condonation… and lack of managing the behaviour, I am satisfied the conduct did not justify summary dismissal.”

 The Deputy President found both dismissals harsh, and ordered the workers be reinstated.
 She asked for further submissions from the parties on lost wages.

 iHR Australia is a leading provider of workplace investigation services to organisations that are dealing with allegations of inappropriate workplace behaviour. iHR provides a range of investigation services, from dealing with informal complaints to significant and complex formal investigations.
 We are experienced in dealing with complaints at operational to senior executive and board level, including liaising with unions involved in representing parties to a complaint. iHR can also review your internally conducted workplace investigations providing advice or recommendations.